Carlotavfsilva/capstone_project-HealthMatch/README.md

 - Responses are informational and based on available documents.
 - No personal health data is stored.
 - The system prioritizes safety and topic consistency, which may occasionally result in conservative or high-level responses.
+Because of this, the 'Change Topic button' was created.

 ## Future Work